Beginning January 2020, we are transitioning existing Leapfrog users from dongle-based access to Seequent ID for authentication and authorisation.

 You don’t need to do anything now.
 We will be in touch prior to your renewal date to plan the transition.

-If you’re using Pay & Go or have a Consultant On Demand subscription, we won’t plan your transition until after April 2020.
+If you’re using Pay & Go or have a Consultant On Demand subscription, we won’t plan your transition until second half of 2020.

 What is Seequent ID?